Back to species list

 Introduction

-A leaf warbler in the family Phylloscopidae with a breeding range spanning northeastern Europe and temperate to subtropical continental Asia.
-This species is strongly migratory, wintering in India.
-It appears regularly as a spring or early autumn vagrant in Western Europe and is annually recorded in Great Britain.
-In Central Europe, large numbers of vagrant birds occur in some years, with a handful of pairs remaining to breed in Germany annually.
-It represents a ring species with populations diverging east and west of the Tibetan Plateau before meeting again on the northern side.
+A widespread leaf warbler in the family Phylloscopidae with a breeding range in northeastern Europe and temperate to subtropical continental Asia.
+It is strongly migratory, wintering in India, and acts as a spring or early autumn vagrant in Western Europe.
+The species exhibits a ring species pattern around the Tibetan Plateau.

 Description